f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--scene-hierarchy` (_bool_, default: `false`)

 Display the _scene hierarchy_ as a tree representing the internal structure of the model, with checkboxes allowing to hide or show individual parts.
-By default the tree is only expanded enough to show nodes that have meaningful names, but all nodes can be fully expanded manually.
+By default the tree expands only enough to show nodes that have meaningful names, but you can fully expand all nodes manually.

 #### compare